monero-project/monero-site/_i18n/zh-tw/resources/moneropedia/address.md

 When you send Monero to someone you only need one piece of information, and that is their Monero address.
-A *raw* Monero address is a set of 95 characters starting with a '4'.
+A *raw* Monero address is a set of 95 characters starting with a '4' or an '8'.
 The Monero donation address, for instance, is 888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H.

 Because those addresses are long and complex, you will often encounter an